Official State of Rhode Island website

 Purpose

-In 2023, the Rhode Island Department of Education (RIDE), the University of Rhode Island (URI) Cooperative Extension Water Quality Program, and the Rhode Island Department of Health collaborated to develop a voluntary, statewide program to test the drinking water in K-12 schools for lead.
+In 2023, the Rhode Island Department of Education (RIDE), the University of Rhode Island (URI) Cooperative Extension Water Quality Program, and the Rhode Island Department of Health (RIDOH) collaborated to develop a voluntary, statewide program to test the drinking water in K-12 schools and child care facilities for lead.
 The results of that testing will be uploaded here when available.
-If you don’t see your school here, check back periodically.
+If you don’t see your facility here, check back periodically.

 Key Information

-Lead in water usually comes from metal wearing away in old pipes, lead-based solder, or brass fittings on faucets or water fountains.
+Most lead in water comes from metal wearing away in old pipes, lead-based solder, or brass fittings on faucets or water fountains.

-Lead in drinking water can cause lead exposure and lifelong health problems.
+People can be exposed to lead by drinking contaminated water.
+Lead exposure can cause lifelong health problems.
 The effects are most serious for babies, young children, and people who are pregnant.

 The only way to know if there is lead in drinking water is to test for it.
 If lead was found in any water sample, take appropriate actions based on the results.

 In 2016-2017, drinking water from multiple water faucets and fountains in schools and daycare facilities throughout Rhode Island were tested for lead.
-Those results can be found here.
+Those results can be found by clicking here.

 How data are collected